testpatchesorg/qubership-workflow-hub/actions/tag-checker/README.md

-# Tag Checker Action
+# 🚀 Tag Checker Action

-This Action checks whether a specified tag exists in a repository.
+This **Tag Checker** GitHub Action checks whether a specified tag exists in a repository.

+## Features

+- Checks if a specified tag exists in the repository.
+- Outputs whether the tag exists or not.

-## Inputs
+## 📌 Inputs

 | Name           | Description                      | Required | Default |
 | -------------- | -------------------------------- | -------- | ------- |